On this page, you will find resources that you can use to help you teach climate change in your classroom:

 - FortWhyte Alive – FWA provides a wonderful facility for getting students out exploring nature.
 Some of their programs include: From Farm to Fork, Due North: The Changing Arctic, and Weathering the Climate.

 - Assiniboine Park and Zoo – Assiniboine Park offers many curriculum-linked, interdisciplinary programs for students in Pre-K through Grade 12.
-All of our programs encourage a student’s inherent curiosity for the natural world and bring lessons to life.
-Some of their programs include: Arctic Ecology, Polar Bears, and the Role of Zoos in a Changing Climate.
+Their programs encourage a student’s inherent curiosity for the natural world and bring lessons to life.
+Some of these programs include: Arctic Ecology, Polar Bears, and the Role of Zoos in a Changing Climate.

 For more community connections check out our Connection Network page.